-In a large pot on a medium/high heat, heat the olive oil and cook the onions with a pinch of salt (The salt helps them to soften and not colour) cook for about 2 minutes until the onions are translucent but not brown.
+In a large pot on medium/high heat, heat the olive oil and cook the onions with a pinch of salt (The salt helps them to soften and not colour) cook for about 2 minutes until the onions are translucent but not brown.
 Add the bay, garlic, curry powder and turmeric and cook for a further 1 minute.
 Add the pumpkin and the stock, cover and bring to the boil.
 Cook for about 10mins or until a knife can go through the flesh of the pumpkin with ease.

-While that is cooking, toast your pumpkin seeds in a dry frying pan on a medium/high heat.
+While that is cooking, toast your pumpkin seeds in a dry frying pan on medium/high heat.
 Once they start to puff and get toasted, add the soy sauce and stir until all the liquid has evaporated.
 Tip out onto a chopping board and roughly chop.
 This will give your soup a wonderful texture and flavour.

-When the pumpkin is cooked, remove from the heat.
+When the pumpkin is cooked, remove it from the heat.
 Take the bay leaf out and discard.
 With a stick blender, blend until smooth.
 (Alternatively, pour the contents into a food processor to blend) Add half the coconut cream, reserving the remainder to spoon over top at the end.
 Taste the soup and season with salt and a little pepper to taste.
 (I seasoned quite generously with salt – it depends on how salty your stock is)

 Ladle into bowls.
 Drizzle over some of the remaining coconut cream, sprinkle over the herbs and top with the pumpkin seeds.